Pennsylvania Route 232: Bucks County

 PA 232 crosses County Line Road and enters Upper Southampton Township in Bucks County.
 Here, the road is named Second Street Pike and it heads north into business areas as a three-lane road with a center left-turn lane, passing over Norfolk Southern's Morrisville Line before coming to a bridge over the Pennsylvania Turnpike (Interstate 276).
 The route crosses the Newtown Rail Trail west of the former Southampton station before intersecting PA 132 (Street Road) in the community of Southampton.

 After this intersection, the road narrows back to two lanes and turns northeast into residential areas, reaching a junction with Maple Avenue.
 PA 232 makes a curve to the north as it crosses Bristol Road into Northampton Township.
 The route turns northeast again and continues past more housing developments with a few businesses.
 At Richboro, the road crosses Ironworks Creek and passes shopping centers and businesses as Bustleton Pike merges into Second Street Pike and PA 232 continues due north.
 The route widens to four lanes and passes more commercial development as it crosses PA 332 (Almshouse Road/Newtown Richboro Road).
 Following the PA 332 junction, the road narrows to two lanes and passes more residential areas, with Worthington Mill Road branching to the northeast.
 As the route approaches the Sacketts Ford Road intersection, the settings become more rural as the road passes near farms and woods with some homes.

 The road crosses the Neshaminy Creek and turns northeast in Wrightstown Township.
 The road continues through agricultural areas and passes to the east of a quarry following the Swamp Road junction.
 PA 232 curves north again and passes a mix of rural areas and residential and commercial development, intersecting Cherry Lane, prior to crossing PA 413 (Durham Road) in the community of Penns Park.
-Now signed as Windy Bush Road, the road continues past wooded areas of homes, crossing Jericho Creek.
+Now named Windy Bush Road, the road continues past wooded areas of homes, crossing Jericho Creek.
 After the Pine Lane/Pineville Road intersection, the route enters Upper Makefield Township and continues through woodland before heading into farmland.

 A short distance past the Street Road intersection, PA 232 passes into Solebury Township and crosses the Pidcock Creek.
 The road continues through a mix of farms and woods with some residential areas.
 As the route approaches Aquetong Road, the surroundings become more forested and the road parallels Dark Hollow Run, briefly passing through farm fields.
 The road enters the borough of New Hope, where it ends at a junction with PA 32 (South Main Street).